monix/monix.io/_tut/docs/3x/intro/cats.md

-Since series 3.x Monix depends on and provides direct integration with [Typelevel's Cats](http://typelevel.org/cats/) library, implementing useful type-classes for the data types exposed and making use of the vast .
+Since series 3.x Monix depends on and provides direct integration with [Typelevel's Cats](http://typelevel.org/cats/) library, implementing useful type-classes for the data types exposed and making use of the vast ecosystem.

 ## Sample